next-book/dev-book/content/solitude.md

 Though it is now dark, the wind still blows and roars in the wood, the waves still dash, and some creatures lull the rest with their notes.
 The repose is never complete.
 The wildest animals do not repose, but seek their prey now; the fox, and skunk, and rabbit, now roam the fields and woods without fear.
-They are Nature’s watchmen⁠—links which connect the days of animated life.</p>
+They are Nature’s watchmen—links which connect the days of animated life.</p>
 <p>When I return to my house I find that visitors have been there and left their cards, either a bunch of flowers, or a wreath of evergreen, or a name in pencil on a yellow walnut leaf or a chip.
 They who come rarely to the woods take some little piece of the forest into their hands to play with by the way, which they leave, either intentionally or accidentally.
 One has peeled a willow wand, woven it into a ring, and dropped it on my table.